flashlight/flashlight/docs/source/mnist.rst

   model.add(Linear(1024, 10));
   model.add(LogSoftmax());

 Training
 --------

-First we make an optimizer, and then run the training loop for a specified number of epochs (passes over the full dataset).
+First, create an optimizer and run a training loop for a specified number of iterations (enough to pass over the full dataset).

 ::